 How to apply for work rights if you are on a bridging visa E?

 If you are holding a bridging visa E, you must demonstrate you have a ‘compelling need to work’ as well as explain why there is an ‘acceptable reason for your delay’ in lodging a Protection visa application (click here to learn more about Protection (Subclass 866) visa).

 The Department must be satisfied with the reasons why you did not apply for a Protection visa after your arrival in Australia while holding a valid visa; and why you have now applied for a Protection visa after your visa expired.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you understand how to apply for work rights if you are on a bridging visa or click here to find another visa.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you understand how to apply for work rights if you are on a bridging visa or click here to find another visa.

 041 222 4020 or WeChat: AUDvisa

 This article is not intended to be or taken as migration legal advice.
 The author of this article disclaims any liability for any action or omission on the information provided or not provided in this article.
 You should always consult an immigration lawyer or a registered migration agent to form an informed opinion on your immigration matter.